waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Methodology & Lessons Learned
 ## A. Tool Usage & Debugging
 - **Tool Failure Protocol:** If any tool fails, especially a pathfinder: 1.
 Use `landmass_analyzer` to confirm physical connectivity.
 2. Add verbose logging/debug prints to the failing tool.
 3. Re-run the tool to generate a detailed log.
 4. Use the `tool_debugger_agent` to analyze the log and identify the root cause.
 This tiered approach MUST be followed before any manual debugging attempts.
-- **Code Patch Verification:** When fixing a tool, I MUST use the `code_patch_verifier_agent` to ensure the new code is not identical to the old code.
-This prevents careless repetitive errors and debugging loops.
 - **Landmass Analyzer Limitations:** The `landmass_analyzer` tool now correctly accounts for boulders as obstacles, but it still does not understand one-way traversal tiles like ledges or `cleared_boulder_barrier` ramps.
 It can report a single landmass even if sections are unreachable due to these mechanics.
 - **Surfing Navigation:** The `pathfinder` tool requires `movement_mode='surfing'` to navigate over water.

 ## B. Agent/Tool Development Ideas
-- **Journey Planner Agent:** Create an agent to automate multi-stage travel plans across disconnected landmasses (like Route 23).
-It would take a final destination, use `landmass_analyzer`, and generate a sequence of pathing/surfing commands.
-- **Pathfinder Refinement:** Enhance the `pathfinder` tool.
-When a path fails due to disconnected landmasses, it should identify this and return a path to the nearest transition point (e.g., a shoreline) instead of just failing.
 - **Exploration Strategist Agent:** An agent to automate multi-stage navigation.
 It would take a final destination, use `landmass_analyzer` to check connectivity, and if disconnected, it would plot a path to the correct transition point (e.g., a ladder or warp) to reach the target landmass.
 - **Pathfinder Refinement:** Enhance the `pathfinder` tool.
 When a path fails, it should internally use logic similar to `landmass_analyzer` to determine if the failure is due to disconnected landmasses and return a more informative error message (e.g., "Destination is on a different, unreachable landmass.").

 ## C. Core Principles
 - **Agent-First Approach:** Before attempting any manual solution for a complex problem, I MUST consult the relevant specialist agent first.
 - **Trust System Directives:** A system directive or system warning is the source of truth and MUST be trusted over personal assumptions or agent outputs.
-- **Tool Maintenance:** Faulty tools must be fixed or deleted IMMEDIATELY.
-Continuing to use a known-broken tool is inefficient and leads to errors.
+- **Tool Maintenance & Verification:** Faulty tools must be fixed or deleted IMMEDIATELY.
+When fixing a tool, I MUST use the `code_patch_verifier_agent` to ensure the new code is not identical to the old code.
+This prevents careless repetitive errors and debugging loops.
 - **Puzzle Pre-Planning:** Before attempting any multi-step puzzle (especially boulder puzzles), I MUST first document the intended step-by-step sequence of actions in my notepad.
 This prevents careless errors and soft-locks.

 # VI.
 Archived & Falsified Hypotheses